jamonholmgren/bluebun/docs/introduction.md

-# Introduction to Butterbun
+# Introduction to Bluebun

-Butterbun is a CLI framework inspired by [Gluegun](https://github.com/infinitered/gluegun), but specifically designed to be used with [Bun](https://bun.sh), the new JS runtime.
+Bluebun is a CLI framework inspired by [Gluegun](https://github.com/infinitered/gluegun), but specifically designed to be used with [Bun](https://bun.sh), the new JS runtime.

 ## Why Bun?